Yoruwu/pyrogramsessiongen/README.md

 ## Legal Information

-1. I am not responseable for your actions or your bots
+1. I am not responsible for your actions or your bots
 2. Do not use the script to steal accounts
 3. Do not abuse the Telegram API - They will ban you fast